Community

 Renaissance Person: "A person of any period who has a broad range of intellectual and physical abilities as well as interests."

-Campbell Hall teacher, life long entertainer, and Magic Castle member Jason Rowland leads your student through a world of possibilities with a class designed to stimulate body, heart, and mind.
-Explore everything from magic tricks, balloon art, writing blues songs, clowning, break dancing, comedy, puppetry, juggling, learning about and singing the Beatles hits, learning to Yo Yo (and much more) because life is too amazing not to try everything and Kindergarten is the perfect place to start trying…to be a Renaissance Kid!
+Campbell Hall middle school drama teacher, life-long entertainer, and Magic Castle member/performer Jason Rowland leads students through a world of possibilities with a class designed to stimulate body, heart, and mind.
+Students will explore everything from magic tricks, balloon art, writing blues songs, clowning, break dancing, comedy, puppetry, juggling, theatrical design, learning about and singing the Beatles hits, learning to Yo Yo (and much more).
+Because life is too amazing not to try everything and this is the perfect place to start trying…to be a Renaissance Kid!
 The emphasis of this special after school class is on having a ton of fun in a stress-free and encouraging environment.
-The outcome is improved social skills, an increase in focus, new found confidence and of course, a huge smile.
-For more specific information about this class, please contact the instructor: Jason Rowland
+The outcome is improved social skills, an increase in focus, new-found confidence, and of course a huge smile.
+Classes taught by Jason Rowland and occasional guest teachers and entertainers.

 • Robotics